w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 - The candidate is not selected by a relay chain block author.
 - The candidate's PoV is not considered available within a timeout, and it is discarded from the Relay Chain.

+Signed negative statements will lead to a dispute, and if there are false negatives, whoever will be on the wrong side (once the dispute is resolved) will be slashed.
+False positives can also happen;
+those actors responsible for it will also be slashed.
+To detect false positives, PoV information must be available after the block has been added to the Relay Chain so that validators can check the work.
+PoVs are typically between 1 MB and 10 MB in size and are not included in the Relay Chain blocks.
+However, as a part of the data availability scheme, they are made available on the network for a certain period so that the validators can perform the required checks.

 ## Approval Process